Dys-lexi/Seamless-Titanfall-Discord-chat-rcon/README.md

 }
 ```
-All options but are optional, meaning a command can just look like this:
+All options are fully optional, meaning a command can just look like this:

 ```
 "playing": {